 Prof. Dr. Sophie Loidolt

-Before coming to Darmstadt, I worked as a visiting professor at the philosophy department of the University of Kassel (Germany) (2016-2018) and was an assistant professor at the philosophy department of the University of Vienna (Austria) (2011-2016), where also most of my own education (M.A., PhD) took place.
-Research and study abroad have brought me to the New School of Social Research in New York, St. Denis University in Paris, the Husserl-Archives in Leuven, and the Center for Subjectivity Research in Copenhagen.
+Before coming to Darmstadt, I worked as a visiting professor at the philosophy department of the University of Kassel (Germany) (2016-2018) and was an assistant professor at the philosophy department of the University of Vienna (Austria) (2011-2016), where also most of my education (M.A., PhD) took place.
+Research and study abroad have brought me to the New School of Social Research in New York, St. Denis University in Paris, the Husserl-Archives in Leuven, and the Center for Subjectivity Research (CFS) in Copenhagen.

 Research Profile